Wildapfel/Wildapfel/README.md

 # *Welcome to my Github* :collision:

 Hey people,
 I enjoy coding and have a background in Bioinformatics.
-I am currently making my steps towards a bioinformatics machine learning professional, writing reprodcuable projects with Makefiles and Snakemake.
+I am currently making my steps towards a Bioinformatics Machine Learning professional, writing reprodcuable projects with Makefiles and Snakemake, and leveraging my uni skills.

 **About me**
 - I work with Python, R, Bash and Latex in Bioinformatics Projects using Snakemake, Git, Anaconda and Docker